 Industrialization means standardization.
-As time passes, you conform to more and more standards, and because society has become homogenized due to the proliferation of standard scientific theories, economic, political, and sociological norms, that we can even imagine the potential in AI to control people.
+As time passes, people conform to more and more standards, and because society has become homogenized due to the proliferation of standard scientific theories, and economic, political, and sociological norms, that we can even imagine the potential of AI to control people.

 Even then, AI is not that powerful, unless people are further standardized.
-Therefore, AI is the next step in industrialization, which means the standardization of your personal preferences, values, moral systems, and the adoption of standard ethics.
-Greater industrialization entails greater standardization, greater totalitarian control, and greater loss of freedom to be what you want to be, and surrender your thinking to a system of rewards (if you conform to the standard) and punishments (if you deviate from the standardized idea of human).
+Therefore, AI is the next step in industrialization, which means the standardization of personal preferences, values, and moral systems, and the adoption of standard forms of ethical behavior.
+Greater industrialization entails greater standardization, greater totalitarian control, and greater loss of freedom to be what you want to be.
+A person is standardized by a system of rewards (if you conform to the standard) and punishments (if you deviate from the standardized idea of humans).
 Ultimately, humans are also machines in an industrialized society.
 And because this idea is not new, and has been progressing gradually, by the time excessive control of society arrives under technology’s control, people will accept it just as they have in the past.

 Industrialization Ends People’s Freedoms

 A machine has no choice; it does what its owner wants it to do.
 Likewise, as humans become standardized, they become mechanized, and they lose control over their lives.
 They are owned by a person who owns a gigantic machine, and the essence of humanity—i.e., freedom and choice—is destroyed.
 You lose the idea that you have a purpose in life, that you can choose a purpose, and lead the life that you want, because you are indoctrinated by education in school, by media in your free time, by a corporation while you are working, and by the pressure to conform by your friends and family who are in turn buying into predefined ideas of humanity through advertisements.
-The economic rewards you get are in return for surrendering your freedom, time, and priorities.
+The economic rewards you receive are in return for surrendering your freedom, time, and priorities.

 The difference is simply that as industrialization progresses, it encroaches upon deeper and deeper aspects of a person.
 Initially, when workers work in a factory, industrialization only gets to control their bodies.
 Then, as industrial education, it takes control of your mind.
 By encroaching economy, society, and politics, it dictates your self-beliefs.
 Then, it takes hold of your goals by telling you what is respectable and lovable in an industrial society.
 Then, it takes control of your moral virtues or what you consider morally right and wrong.
 Finally, you lose every kind of choice that made you distinctly you.

-These invasions and intrusions of industrialization are spiritually devastating in the sense that as people lose control over their lives, they stop believing that they have a choice.
+These invasions and intrusions of industrialization are spiritually devastating in the sense that people stop believing that they have a choice.
 With the death of choice, dies the idea that there is a soul.
 With that, dies the idea that there is a world beyond this world.
 And with the death of transcendence, dies the idea of God, and a relationship between soul and God.
-Society now becomes atheistic, simply because you believe that you don’t have a choice because you were indoctrinated to be standardized.
+Society now becomes atheistic, simply because you were standardized by indoctrination.

 The Role of Spiritual Education

-This is where spiritual education is important: It tells us that we have a choice, that we are spiritual beings, that despite what our employer, family, friends, and education tell us, we can reject these things.
-Of course, such rejection is very hard, because with passing time, the pressure is constantly mounting.
-The more you succumb to pressures, the more you will lose the willpower to resist them in the future.
+This is where spiritual education is important: It tells us that we have a choice, that we are spiritual beings, and that despite what our employer, family, friends, and education tell us, we can reject these things.
+Of course, such rejection is very hard, because, with the passing of time, the pressure is constantly mounting.
+The more we succumb to pressures, the more we will lose the willpower to resist them in the future.

-The discussion of the flaws of AI is a stepping stone in this direction because we can see that machines don’t have the capacity to process meaning or choices, and they are powerless in the face of humans who have the capacity for meaning and choice.
+The discussion of the flaws of AI is a stepping stone in this direction because we can see that machines don’t have the capacity to process meaning or choices, and they are powerless in the face of diverse humanity.
 A machine should never be able to control a human.
 However, the machine gains this control if we become standardized to behave in some predefined ways.
 The power of AI is the result of the power that we have gradually and progressively surrendered via industrialization.
 If we want to take back that power, then we have to reject the indoctrination and even though it seems hard, the rejection is not whimsical or irrational.
-It is founded on a scientific understanding of the body, mind, and the soul, how the soul is trapped in the body and mind, and how by progressively controlling the body followed by the mind, a machine can gain complete control over the soul.
+It is founded on a scientific understanding of the body, mind, and soul, how the soul is trapped in the body and mind, and how by progressively controlling the body followed by the mind, a machine can gain complete control over the soul.

 The best day to begin spiritual education was yesterday.
 The next best day is today.
 As time passes, the will to reject the indoctrination decreases, and surrendering to external control seems a more comfortable alternative.
 Thus, things will not be easier tomorrow than they are today.
 They will be harder.
 This should be a wake-up call to anyone who wants to push this problem to the future.
 The system may or may not change, but you can change by seeing its flaws, rejecting the system, and protecting yourself from its invasive techniques.
 That ability to separate oneself from the system itself requires detachment, which is a reflection of a choice, which is a symptom of the soul.

 The choice of the soul is simply attachment and detachment.
-When you attach yourself to something, you surrender your freedom.
-When you detach yourself from it, you regain your freedom.
+When we attach ourselves to something, we surrender our freedom.
+When we detach ourselves from it, we regain our freedom.
 Ultimately, we cannot remain detached and we have to attach ourselves to something.
 That means surrendering our freedom to be controlled by someone.
 Who is that someone?
-It could be a person who wants to love you or a person who wants to use you.
-Since you can choose where you attach, therefore, you have a choice.
-Since you can choose better and worse points of attachment, therefore, there are better and worse choices.
-That choice is never lost or destroyed.
-But a person who is attached to one thing may take time to detach himself or herself from it, and attach it to something else and until that shift occurs it seems we don’t have a choice.
+It could be a person who wants to love us or a person who wants to use us.
+Since we can choose where we attach, therefore, we have a choice.
+Since we can choose better and worse points of attachment, therefore, there are better and worse choices.
+That choice is never lost.
+But a person who is attached to one thing may take time to detach himself or herself from it and attach it to something else and until that shift occurs it seems we don’t have a choice.